It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: March

-Description/Criteria: High school senior planning to attend a four-year college or university to pursue a bachelor’s degree in engineering, computer science, computer information systems, or a business program with a GPS of 3.3 or higher.
+Description/Criteria: High school senior planning to attend a four-year college or university to pursue a bachelor’s degree in engineering, computer science, computer information systems, or a business program with a GPA of 3.3 or higher.

 Herbert Lehman Education Fund Scholarships for Blacks